a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open `/TESTS/HUNDRED.FILES`.
 Press the Left Arrow key.
 Verify that icon `F1` becomes selected.
 Use the arrow keys to move selection.
 Verify that changing selection takes under 0.5s when scrolling is not required.
 * Launch DeskTop.
 Open `/TESTS/HUNDRED.FILES`.
 Drag a select rectangle around all the visible icons in the window.
 Verify that the icons all become selected in under 1s, and that the mouse cursor remains responsive.

+* Launch DeskTop.
+Open `/TESTS/HUNDRED.FILES`.
+Verify that the mouse cursor doesn't flicker as icons far away from the cursor are drawn.